-Henri-Francois Pinault (the chairman and Chief Executive Officer of Kering) and Bernard Arnault (the chairman and Chief Executive Officer of LVMH) are two of the most recognizable names and faces in the business of fashion world.
-Unlike the heads of Kering and LVMH, the luxury conglomerates that own Gucci, Alexander McQueen, Balenciaga, and Yves Saint Laurent, and Louis Vuitton, CELINE, Givenchy, and Dior - respectively - the men in charge at Chanel, aside from Karl Lagerfeld, are far less publicly-known figures.
+Henri-Francois Pinault, the chairman and Chief Executive Officer of Kering, and Bernard Arnault, the chairman and Chief Executive Officer of LVMH, are two of the more recognizable names in fashion.
+Unlike the heads of Kering and LVMH - the luxury conglomerates that respectively own Gucci, Alexander McQueen, Balenciaga, and Yves Saint Laurent, and Louis Vuitton, CELINE, Givenchy, and Christian Dior - the two men who claim ownership of Chanel are far less publicly-known.

-Alain Wertheimer and Gerard Wertheimer, are the grandsons of Pierre Wertheimer, who was an early business partner of the couturière Gabrielle "Coco" Chanel, herself.
+As for how they ended up at the head of one of fashion's most well-known houses, the Wertheimers are the grandsons of Pierre Wertheimer, who was an early business partner of the couturière Gabrielle "Coco" Chanel, herself.
 In 1924, Pierre Wertheimer entered into an agreement with Coco Chanel to create "Parfums Chanel."
-For a seventy percent share of the company, the Wertheimers agreed to provide full financing for production, marketing and distribution of Chanel No. 5.
-Théophile Bader (founder of the Paris department store, Galeries Lafayette) was given a twenty percent share.
+For a seventy percent share of the company, Wertheimer agreed to provide full financing for production, marketing and distribution of Chanel No. 5.
+Théophile Bader - founder of the Paris department store, Galeries Lafayette - was given a twenty percent share.

 The brothers, who began their work for the house roughly 43 years ago, are the third generation to run the 100+ year old company, which is reported to have brought in $5.67 billion in revenue in 2016.
 In addition to the Paris-based design house, the Wertheimers maintain a portfolio of investments that consists of three French vineyards, including Chateau Rauzan-Segla, and Wertheimer et Frere, one of the world’s top horse racing and breeding operations.